mharen/mharen.github.io/_posts/2010/2010-10-26-target-is-crazy-and-random-pictures.md

 ![IMAG0200[7].jpg](/assets/2010/IMAG0200[7].jpg)

 Um, yeah this is pretty gross to look at.
-Now imagine what problem they were trying to solve with all that caulk…
+Now imagine what problem they were trying to solve with all that caulk...

 My hotel was very nice but I admit that this was a little creepy: